Research in Africa and Asia

 Over the past 30 years, we've invested in Major Overseas Programmes (MOPs) in Africa and Asia.

 The research programmes:

 - are driven by the major health problems in their areas

 - aim to train and support the next generation of researchers and research leaders in their regions.

-- The KEMRI-Wellcome Trust Research Programme, Kenya, was set up in 1989.
+- KEMRI-Wellcome Trust Research Programme (KWTRP), Kenya, was set up in 1989.
 Its research focus is respiratory diseases, malnutrition, reproductive health and HIV/AIDS.

-- The Malawi-Liverpool-Wellcome Trust Clinical Research Programme, Malawi, was set up in 1995.
+- Malawi-Liverpool-Wellcome Trust Clinical Research Programme (MLW), was set up in 1995.
 Its research focus is HIV, malaria and TB.

-- The Wellcome Trust-Mahidol University-Oxford Tropical Medicine Research Programme, Thailand and Laos, was set up in 1979 by researchers from Mahidol University in Bangkok.
+- Mahidol Oxford Tropical Medicine Research Unit (MORU), Thailand and Laos, was set up in 1979 by researchers from Mahidol University in Bangkok.
 We started funding the programme in 2005.
 It carries out internationally recognised research into tropical diseases.

-- The Vietnam Research Programme and Oxford University Clinical Research Unit, Vietnam, was set up in Ho Chi Minh in 1991, then in Hanoi in 2005.
+- The Oxford University Clinical Research Unit (OUCRU), Vietnam, was set up in Ho Chi Minh in 1991, then in Hanoi in 2005.
 It carries out internationally recognised research into infectious diseases.

 The Africa and Asia Programmes have had a significant impact in their regions.

 For example, in South East Asia, early clinical trials using artemisinin derivatives showed they were more effective than quinine in the treatment of severe malaria.
 This led to a global policy recommendation by the World Health Organization to use artemisinin-based combination therapies as the first line treatment for all forms of malaria.